apankowski/doc88-downloader/README.md

 4. `quality` – quality of images; applicable when `format` is `'jpg'`; number between `0` and `1`; default is `0.9`
 5. `imageNamePrefix` – prefix for names of downloaded images; string; default is `'page'` (resulting in downloaded file names e.g.: `page001.jpg`, `page002.jpg`, etc. assuming `format` is `'jpg'`)

+### Bookmark

+Create a browser bookmark pasting content of [this file](bookmark.min.js) (exactly as it is) in the URL field.

+From now on, clicking it on a document page will download all pages as JPEGs.

 ## Converting downloaded images back to a PDF

 Under Linux you can easily convert downloaded images back to a PDF.